Family Ski Holidays

 Nappies, wipes and nappy cream.

-Aqua nappies and swimsuit (if you’re somewhere with a pool).
+Aqua nappies and swimsuit (if your accommodation has a pool).

 Listening device and UK-to-overseas plug adapter.